amemifra/svelte-clarity/README.md

 # Svelte Clarity

-A svelte based boilerplate Progressive Web App in Single Page Architecture with Clarity Design System under the wood as ui framework and icons
+A Svelte based boilerplate Progressive Web App in Single Page Architecture with Clarity Design System under the wood as ui framework and icons

 ## Svelte